juji-io/site/blog/question-recommendation.md

 So how about the third case?
 What happens when your chatbot doesn't understand the user's question?

 Traditionally there's nothing a chatbot can do if it does not understand the question.
+For a chatbot powered by an rule based expert system, not understanding the question would likely trigger its fallback (if it has one).
+In that case, the chatbot is likely to say something along the line of "Sorry, I don't know how to respond to that."
+What if the chatbot is powered by an end to end machine learning model?
+It could perform worse because an unrecognized input my trigger random chatbot response that does not make sense.

-Fortunately, it's no longer the case.
-At Juji, we introduced a question answer recommendation mechanism to help dealing with just that.
+At Juji, we utilizes a hybrid approach to power our chatbots.
+As a result, we have the benefits of both rule based system and machine learning system.
+And that allowed us to introduce a question answer recommendation mechanism to help dealing with the case when chatbot doesn't understand the user's question.

 A while ago, my friend Sarah created a Juji chatbot as a receptionist on her website, where she hosted a lot of fun educational tasks for visitors.
 However, the visitor could only accumulate the task rewards if they were logged in.
 So she added a Q&A to handle questions such as "Where do I log in?"